StuAtKong/kongpose/Setup.md

 Now you can configure the hostname resolution to use 10.0.10.1 for the IP address.
 Note, this setting will not survive a reboot but you can setup an alias automatically on a boot like [this](https://medium.com/@david.limkys/permanently-create-an-ifconfig-loopback-alias-macos-b7c93a8b0db)

+### SSL Certificates

 The docker-compose file expects to find the SSL certifcate pairs in the `./ssl-certs`, `./ssl-certs/hybrid` and `./ssl-certs/client` directories in this repository; these directories are mapped via docker volumes in the docker-compose file for Kong to access the certificates.
-There are two sets of certificates required, the first for HTTPS access to Kong Manager and the second is for Control Plane/Data Plane communication.
+There are a few pairs of certificates required for HTTPS access to Kong Manager, the Developer Portal, etc and a final set for the Control Plane/Data Plane communication.

+Some default certificates are included, but you can also create you own by following the steps below;

 1) Create the SSL certificates for the api.kong.lan hostname [here](ssl-certs/README.md)